rrudolph/chis-tools/README.md

 To use this tool, copy the item ID from AGOL for the service you want to back up.
 The tool will package the service defaulted to a zipped file geodatabase, but it can also export as a shp or geojson file.
 The file is temporarily staged on your AGOL contents but is removed once downloaded.

-The URL of your service in AGOL will look something like this https://nps.maps.arcgis.com/home/item.html?id=b115ada92f0c4b7cb91ee166a6165ca2
+The URL of your service in AGOL will look something like this <br>
+https://nps.maps.arcgis.com/home/item.html?id=b115ada92f0c4b7cb91ee166a6165ca2

-Use the item ID for the tool as input.
+Use the item ID (b115ada92f0c4b7cb91ee166a6165ca2) for the tool as input.
 The tool accepts multiple item IDs.
 Each service entered will have its own zip file generated in the output folder. <br>
 ![Backup Tool Screenshot](img/backup_tool_screenshot.png?raw=true "Backup Tool Screenshot")

 You must be signed into AGOL (or Portal) through Pro to have access to the Item IDs entered into the tool.